 Director of Photography

-When working as a Director of Photography, I focus on the script, collaborating with the director.
+As a Director of Photography, I focus on the script, collaborating with the director.
 In pre-production I pour every ounce of creativity into the concept and what it will take from a technical perspective to accomplish this on set.
 As the age old saying goes:

 “You are only as good as your team”